omgSRT/omgSRT/README.md

 ## About Me

-- My full name is Nguyen Duc Thang
+- My name is Thang
 - I studied at [FPT University - HCM City Campus](https://daihoc.fpt.edu.vn/truong-thanh-vien/campus-tp-ho-chi-minh/)
 - My field of study is **Software Engineering**
 - You can explore all of my projects, which are openly accessible, on my GitHub profile at [github.com/omgSRT](https://github.com/omgSRT)